daily word - belonging

 Add new comment

-daily word - resourceful
+daily word - come out

 Dale Cresap's picture